 Shubho Banerjee joined the Rhodes physics department in 2002 after a two-year post-doctoral appointment at the University of Maryland, College Park.
 He enjoys teaching introductory as well as upper level physics courses.
 His research area is theoretical condensed matter physics.
-Shubho is native of India and received his BS and MS degrees at the Indian Institute of Technology, Kanpur.
+Shubho is a native of India and received his BS and MS degrees at the Indian Institute of Technology, Kanpur.
 He received his Ph.D. from Carnegie Mellon University.

 B.S. and M.S., Indian Institute of Technology, Kanpur